-If you’re reading this, it’s likely that you or someone you know has recently been hurt in a car accident that resulted in some degree of property damage, bodily injury, or both.
+If you’re reading this, it’s likely that you or someone you know has recently been injured in a car accident that resulted in some degree of property damage, bodily injury, or both.

 Let's assume you were not at fault for the accident.
 One of the first things you probably did in the following days was notify your car insurance company of the incident, which is typically the catalyst for opening an insurance claim.